mickeybeurskens/perry-doc-search/backend/README.md

-# Streamlit Perry App
+# Perry Backend
-An instance of the perry app built for rapid prototyping and testing.
+Backend instance of the perry app built for deployment.

 # Installing Locally
 Install poetry and run: